janbodnar/Groovy-Examples/README.md

 ## def keyword

-With `def` ariables act like they are of type Object, so they can be reassigned to different types.
+With `def` variables act like they are of type Object, so they can be reassigned to different types.

 ```groovy
 def x = 12